oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Both
           - .. _getconnectiondbattrsaccesstoken:

-            For Microsoft Azure Active Directory OAuth 2.0 token-based authentication ``accessToken`` can be:
+            For Microsoft Azure Active Directory OAuth 2.0 token-based authentication, ``accessToken`` can be:

             -  a callback function returning the token as a string
             -  or the token as a string

             For OAuth 2.0, tokens can be obtained using various approaches.
 For example, using the Azure Active Directory API.

-            For Oracle Cloud Infrastructure Identity and Access Management (IAM) token-based authentication ``accessToken`` can be:
+            For Oracle Cloud Infrastructure Identity and Access Management (IAM) token-based authentication, ``accessToken`` can be:

             -  an object containing ``token`` and ``privateKey`` attributes
             -  or a callback function returning an object containing ``token`` and ``privateKey`` attributes